majsylw/SecondVoice/content/post/0-Recruiting/index.md

 draft: false

 image:
   caption: 'Deafs are an excluded group.
-Hear.ai aims to make the world more accessible for the Deaf community.'
+HearAI aims to make the world more accessible for the Deaf community.'
   focal_point: "Center"
   placement: 2
   preview_only: false